Skip to main content

 What this permit covers

-A coffee cart that brews and steams falls under the Food Cart License for prepared foods.
-The license covers on-cart brewing, steaming, espresso preparation, syrup handling, and cold-holding for dairy.
+A coffee cart that brews and steams falls under MDH licensing for prepared foods and beverages.
+The Mobile Food Unit License covers on-cart brewing, steaming, espresso preparation, syrup handling, and cold-holding for dairy.

-Minnesota also splits jurisdiction with the Minnesota Department of Health and certain delegated city health departments (Minneapolis, St. Paul, Bloomington, Edina, Brooklyn Park, Crystal, Hopkins, Maplewood, Minnetonka, Richfield, Roseville, Wayzata).
-If your base is in one of those delegated cities, you apply locally, not to MDA.
+MDH also delegates licensing to certain city health departments (Minneapolis, St. Paul, Bloomington, Edina, Brooklyn Park, Crystal, Hopkins, Maplewood, Minnetonka, Richfield, Roseville, Wayzata).
+If your base is in one of those delegated cities, you apply locally, not to MDH.

 How much a coffee cart permit costs in Minnesota

-Annual Food Cart License fees in Minnesota range from $15 for the simplest packaged-only carts to roughly $200 for full prepared-beverage carts.
+Annual cart license fees in Minnesota range from $15 for the simplest packaged-only carts (licensed through MDA) to roughly $200 for full prepared-beverage carts licensed through MDH or a delegated city.
 The lower end of the published range does not apply to operations that steam milk.

 Plan review fees in Minnesota are typically $40 to $150 one-time.
 Delegated cities (Minneapolis, St. Paul, etc.) charge their own plan review fees, often a bit higher.